Vectorredz/cs32-mp1/DETAILS.md

 ### Operation: `get(l, i) -> DATA`
 This operation traverses the `List` from left to right until the target index `i` is found, returning the `DATA` of the `ListNode` found.
 If reversed it will the `head` will be the right and `tail` will be the left, hence right to left traversal.
-This operation traverses the `List` from left to right until the target index `i` is found, returning the `DATA` of the `ListNode` found.
-If reversed it will the `head` will be the right and `tail` will be the left, hence right to left traversal.

 ### Operation: `set(l, i, v)`
 Similar traversal with the `get(l, i)` operation but instead of returning a `DATA`, it will change the current `value` of the `ListNode` found in the index `i` with `v`.
 If reversed it will the `head` will be the right and `tail` will be the left, hence right to left traversal.

-Similar traversal with the `get(l, i)` operation but instead of returning a `DATA`, it will change the current `value` of the `ListNode` found in the index `i` with `v`.
-If reversed it will the `head` will be the right and `tail` will be the left, hence right to left traversal.

 ### Operation: `peek_left(l) -> DATA`
 This simply returns the leftmost `DATA` of the `ListNode`.
 If reversed it will return the rightmost `DATA` of the `ListNode` instead.
-This simply returns the leftmost `DATA` of the `ListNode`.
-If reversed it will return the rightmost `DATA` of the `ListNode` instead.

 ### Operation: `peek_right(l) -> DATA`
-This simply returns the rightmost `DATA` of the `ListNode`.
-If reversed it will return the leftmost `DATA` of the `ListNode` instead.
 This simply returns the rightmost `DATA` of the `ListNode`.
 If reversed it will return the leftmost `DATA` of the `ListNode` instead.

 <hr>